 Located in West Sayville, New York, on the south shore of Long Island, the museum’s waterfront location is right next to the Long Island Maritime Museum.

 This site, which broke ground in late 2017, offers an ideal complement to historic maritime history that has been on the property since 1966.
 The museum will be a world-class, state-of-the-art facility and add to the area’s already rich array of historic and cultural attractions.
-Construction is to start in 2018 with completion of the Museum in 2019.
+Construction is currently underway with completion of the Museum by 2020.

 Museum and Education Center